worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 unless specifically requested to do so by the Principal Investigator;

-4. Keep all _personal data_ stored in any form or format (e.g., files, drives, tapes, transcripts) secure both when transferred to me and while it is in my possession.
+4. Keep all _personal data_ stored in any form or format (e.g., files, drives, tapes, transcripts) secure both when transferred to me, and while it is in my possession.
-Examples of personal data includes both straightforwardly identifying data, such as name, address, and personal identification number, as well as less straightforwardly identifying data, such as location data, online identification data such as an internet protocol (IP) address and cookie identifiers, and physical characteristics.
+Examples of personal data includes both straightforwardly identifying data, such as name, address, and personal identification number, as well as, less straightforwardly identifying data, such as location data, online identification data such as an internet protocol (IP) address and cookie identifiers, and physical characteristics.
-Measures required to keep data secure depends on context, but as a minimum always includes (when applicable):
+Measures required to keep data secure depend on context, but as a minimum always include (when applicable):
     - making sure that no data is transferred to me in an insecure method (this applies to data collection, receiving data from research partners or other members of the research team);
     - keeping all digitized personal data in securely encrypted files;
     - password-protecting my computer and any other digital devices I use;
     - never transferring identifying information over e-mail;
-    - signing out from or locking the computer containing identifying information when away from the computer, no matter how temporarily;
+    - signing out from, or locking the computer containing identifying information when away from the computer, no matter how temporarily;
     - using headphones or a private setting if transcribing recordings;

-5. Destroy all personal data at when the data retention period stated in the IRB has elapsed, regardless if I am still working on any research tasks or not.
+5. Destroy all personal data when the data retention period stated in the IRB has elapsed, regardless of whether I am still working on any research tasks or not.
 This does not apply to anonymized data.

 6. Return all data (personal or not) stored in any physical format (e.g., drives, transcripts, photos)